Well, that was a surprise!

 The Official Language Spoken is Luxembourgish

 I’m including this for no other reason that it makes me laugh.
-Luxembourgish definitely sounds like something I would make up if Dave asked me what language they spoke there: “Oh, y’know, they just speak, um, Luxembourgish.”
+Luxembourgish definitely sounds like something I would make up if somebody asked me what language they spoke there: “Oh, y’know, they just speak, um, Luxembourgish.”

 But in all seriousness, given Luxembourg’s location, most of the residents can speak several languages.
 It’s common for people to be able to speak Luxembourgish, French, German, and Flemish/Dutch, and English was widely spoken, too.